boqapt/Clazz/README.md

 Explanation:

-- Clazz.inherit is used to inherit Child from Parent.
+Clazz.inherit is used to inherit Child from Parent.
 Child redefines setPrivateVar to control value assigned to privateVar.

+Child overrides Parent's method setPrivateVar and inside override calls method of Parent using this.superclass.
+So it has an access a value of private variable of Parent.

-- Child calls this.superConstructApply to call constructor of Parent.
+Child calls this.superConstructApply to call constructor of Parent.
 As it passes its own list of arguments, this call can be replaced with option.autoConstruct

-New Child:

     var Child = Clazz.inherit(Parent, {autoConstruct: true}, {
+        var anotherPrivateVar = 1;
+        Clazz.extend(this,{
             setPrivateVar: function(newPrivateVar){
+                this.superclass.setPrivateVar.call(this,newPrivateVar+anotherPrivateVar);
+            }
+        })
+    });

+There is a shortcut for this option.
+The following code does the same.

+    var Child = Clazz.inheritConstruct(Parent, {
+        var anotherPrivateVar = 1;
+        Clazz.extend(this,{
+            setPrivateVar: function(newPrivateVar){
+                this.superclass.setPrivateVar.call(this,newPrivateVar+anotherPrivateVar);
+            }
+        })
+    });

+If we remove Child's private field anotherPrivateVar, we can make use literal object.

+    var Child = Clazz.inherit(Parent, {
+        setPrivateVar: function(newPrivateVar){
                 this.superclass.setPrivateVar.call(this,newPrivateVar+1);
             }
     });

-- Child overrides Parent's method setPrivateVar and inside override calls method of Parent using this.superclass.
-So it has an access a value of private variable of Parent.
+Though inherit is used here and not inheritConstruct, parent's constructor is anyway called if we use literal objects.